Dariush (singer): Before the Islamic Revolution

 Before the Islamic Revolution in Iran, Dariush was named the most popular singer in Iran by a youth magazine in 1977.
 Dariush also worked with many famous pre-revolution songwriters in Iran.

 Imprisonment

-During the rule of Shah Mohammadreza Pahlavi, Darisuh was arrested and sentenced to prison several times because he sang political songs.
+During the rule of Shah Mohammadreza Pahlavi, Dariush was arrested and sentenced to prison several times because he sang political songs.
 Such songs include Jangal, Bonbast, and Booye Gandom.